gidavies/AlarmsIOTSimulator/README.md

 - AlarmResource - The path to the resource in the form: /subscriptions/[your subscription id]/resourceGroups/[your resource group name]/providers/Microsoft.EventGrid/topics/[your EventGrid topic name].
 - AlarmKey - The Event Grid Topic key.
 - AlarmImageRoot - The URL to the source of the alarm images.
 Each image in the folder must be named photoXX.png where XX = 01,02 etc..

+The following environment variables are optional:

 - AlarmImageNumber - The number of images in the image URL.
-Must be 2 or more.

-The following environment variables are optional:
+Minimum of 2, default = 20.
 - AlarmInterval - The ms between alarm events, default = 10000.
 - AlarmNumDevices - The number of alarms, default = 10.
 - AlarmMaxLat AlarmMinLat AlarmMaxLong AlarmMinLong - Describes the area within which random cordinates will be created, default = central England.
 Latitude and Longitude must all be decimal with 6 significant points and all 4 must be provided.